 The proud-to-be-Americans are unable to acknowledge the truth about themselves.
 Nor was King Oedipus.
 When the seer Teiresias unwillingly came to the king, he refused to tell the king the truth about himself, since the seer knew it would destroy the asker.
 But the king was enraged and called the seer an “insolent scoundrel”.
 To defend himself, Teiresias told the truth: “Your enemy is yourself.”
 On hearing the truth, the king at first called it a lie, and was going to put the seer to death.
 The seer put this question to the king, a question which all Americans should also ponder: “Have you eyes, and do not see your own damnation?”
 (Sophocles, King Oedipus)

-Very close to where we stood hitch-hiking was the ancient site of the village Puvungna ("gathering place"), birthplace of Chinigchinich where he later revealed himself as lawgiver, avenger, healer and solar deity.
+The ancient Tongva village called Puvungna ("gathering place") near Long Beach, was the birthplace of Chinigchinich where he later revealed himself as lawgiver, avenger, healer and solar deity.
 Further north, on the Porciuncula river where once a patch of poison oak grew, was a medium-sized Tongva village named Yangna.
 They say it means “place of the poison oak”.

 Alfred Louis Kroeber wrote that the Tongva were considered “the enlightened ones” by the surrounding tribes, and he himself referred to them in his Handbook of the Indians of California as “the wealthiest and most thoughtful of all the Shoshoneans.”
 The sites of their villages and holy places now lie buried beneath the concrete and asphalt of Los Angeles and environs.
 Identified by anthropologists with the misnomer "Gabrielino" (because they were enslaved by Mission San Gabriel), their descendants today call themselves Tongva.
 Despite the overwhelming metropolis which sprawls over much of coastal Southern California, and despite what seems to be veritable genocide, remnants of this culture, and others kin to it, exist today and the ancient arts and ceremonies are still being kept alive.
 Almost no one in Los Angeles is aware of this genocidal crime that resulted in the founding of "the city of angels."